 Water pumped from mines (dewatering) is not included in the fresh water consumption target, although pumped water is partly used for technological needs.
-In 2015, 20.5 million cubic metres of mine water were pumped out and used, compared with 44.7 million cubic metres in 2014.
+In 2016, 20.3 million cubic metres of mine water were pumped out and used, compared with 20.5 million cubic metres in 2015.

 Mining and steelmaking operations produce significant amounts of waste, including waste rock, spent ore and tailings (waste from processing ore and concentrates).
 EVRAZ aims to reduce the amount of waste that it produces, re-use natural resources where possible and dispose of waste in a manner that minimises the environmental impact while maximising operational and financial efficiency.

 In line with the Group’s strategy to reduce waste storage volumes and enhance waste disposal, EVRAZ enterprises regularly review opportunities for waste recycling and reuse.